a1594834522-coder/interview-coder/README.md

 The codebase is designed to be adaptable:

-- **AI Models**: Though currently using OpenAI's models, you can modify the code to integrate with other providers like Claude, Deepseek, Llama, or any model with an API.
+- **AI Models**: The app ships with OpenAI GPT-4o, Gemini 2.5, and Anthropic Claude 3 support out of the box.
+You can still modify the code to integrate additional providers such as Llama or any API-compatible model.
 All integration code is in `electron/ProcessingHelper.ts` and UI settings are in `src/components/Settings/SettingsDialog.tsx`.
 - **Languages**: Add support for additional programming languages
 - **Features**: Extend the functionality with new capabilities
 - **UI**: Customize the interface to your preferences